fortythreesam/FourthYearProject/report/report.md

 Since storage space limits the ability to store large images due to the increasing space required by higher resolutions, a number of steps are taken to compress the data.
 One step is to apply colour quantisation to the image to reduce the range of values being stored.
 Quantisation is the process of estimating a range of values into a discrete value.
 This can reduce the amount of data stored but retain the same visual quality.
 A problem with this is it adds errors in the values to the image known as noise.
 Depending on the level of quantisation, the noise can be more or less noticeable.

 This project will focus on additive white Gaussian noise.
 The main source of this type of noise is during the aquisition stage of the image due to faults in the sensor e.g. the sensors temperature is too high.
-We can model this type of noise as $X = Y + N$ where $X$ is the noisy image, $Y$ is the pure image and $N$ is the layer of additive white gaussian noise.
+A standard model for this type of noise is $X = Y + N$ where $X$ is the noisy image, $Y$ is the pure image and $N$ is the layer of additive white gaussian noise.
 There a various methods already available to reduce this type of noise.
 Listed here are a few filter types:

 #### 2.1.2.1 Median Filter

 Assigns the median value to the pixel of it and it's neighbours.
 It requires no input parameters to work.
-[2]
+[3]

 #### 2.1.2.2 Gaussian Filter

 A gaussian filter blurs an image causing a reduction in noise and detail.
-This is achievd by convolving the image using a gaussian function.
+This is achieved by convolving the image using a gaussian function.
 The standard deviation of the noise is required.

 #### 2.1.2.3 Chambolle's Total Variation Filter

-Attempts to reduce the total variance in the image based on a given weight parameter.
-[1]
+Attempts to reduce the total variance in the image based on a given weight parameter.[2]
+A higher weight reduces noise further but also reduces the level of detail.

 #### 2.1.2.4 Weiner Filter

 Estimates the desired target image by applying a linear time-invarient filter to the signal.
-Similar to the Gaussian filter, it requires a noise level estimation.
+Similar to the Gaussian filter, it requires a noise level estimation.[3]

 ### 2.1.3 Weak Texture Patches

+A weakly textured patch in an image is found where a cluster of pixels contains similar values to each other.
+Examples of this in natural images would be a wall or a clear sky.
+These patches are useful in noise estimation as it's easy to detect a disturbance.
+The main issue with this is the difficulty of detecting weak texture patches in noisy images as the noise variance causes pixel values to vary more.

+Liu, Xinhao, et al.[4] propose a method to estimate noise levels of additive white Gaussian noise by analysing weak texture patches in an image.
+They also show a method for generating a mask of the weak texture patches in an image.
+The method they propose analyses statistics from the gradient covariance matrix of each patch.
+The process looks for what is expected in a weak texture patch after a layer of noise has affected the image.
+It then estimates a threshold such that a patch is weakly textured if the maximum eigenvalue of it's gradient covariance matrix falls below the threshold.
+This gives a matrix, with the same shape as the image, where there is a one at each position if that pixel is part of a weakly textured patch.
+The rest of the matrix contains zeros indicating the pixels that are part of richly textured patches.

-### 1.2 Evolutionary Algorithms
+### 2.2 Evolutionary Algorithms

+### 2.3 Evaluation Metrics

 ## References

+[1]  Hossein Hosseini, Baicen Xiao, and Radha Poovendran.
+Google’scloud  vision  api  is  not  robust  to  noise.
+InMachine  Learning  andApplications  (ICMLA),  2017  16th  IEEE  International  Conference  on,pages 101–105.
+IEEE, 2017

-[1] Duran, Joan & Coll, Bartomeu & Sbert, Catalina.
+[2] Duran, Joan & Coll, Bartomeu & Sbert, Catalina.
 (2013).
 Chambolle's Projection Algorithm for Total Variation Denoising.
 Image Processing On Line.
 3. 301-321.
 10.5201/ipol.2013.61.

-[2] Rafati, Mehravar, et al. “Fuzzy Genetic-Based Noise Removal Filter for Digital Panoramic X-Ray Images.”
+[3] Rafati, Mehravar, et al. “Fuzzy Genetic-Based Noise Removal Filter for Digital Panoramic X-Ray Images.”
 Biocybernetics and Biomedical Engineering, vol. 38, no. 4, 2018, pp. 941–965., doi:10.1016/j.bbe.2018.08.005.

+[4] Liu, Xinhao, et al. “Single-Image Noise Level Estimation for Blind Denoising.”
+IEEE Transactions on Image Processing, vol. 22, no. 12, 2013, pp. 5226–5237., doi:10.1109/tip.2013.2283400.